Brighton Artists Network is Brighton’s first artist-led interdisciplinary artists network.

-Brighton Event Professionals Independent Committee (EPIC) encourages openness and communication between businesses in the event production and supply industries across the Brighton & Hove region.
+Brighton Event Professionals Independent Committee encourages openness and communication between businesses in the event production and supply industries across Brighton/Hove.

 Future Creators are a collective of organisations working locally (and nationally) as one, to develop the creative potential, skills and voice of our children and young adults.

-Queer Artists Network Brighton aims to bring together LGBTQ+ artists to share skills, establish new working partnerships and ultimately build community between new and emerging local artists.
+Aims to bring together LGBTQ+ artists to share skills, establish new working partnerships and build community between emerging local artists.